Mintel

-Mintel Group Ltd is a global, privately owned market research firm based in London, UK.
-Mintel databases, analysis, and forecasts are accessible to subscribing clients, those who purchase standalone reports, and to students in participating university libraries.
+Mintel Group Ltd is a global, privately owned market intelligence and consulting firm based in London, UK.
+The company provides research, data, analysis, forecasts, and advisory services to help clients understand consumers, innovation, and global markets, enabling clearer decision-making and long-term growth.
+Its offerings are accessible through subscription databases, custom consulting projects, standalone reports, and academic partnerships.

-The corporation maintains offices in Chicago, Mumbai, Belfast, Shanghai, Tokyo, Sydney, São Paulo, Singapore, Kuala Lumpur, Düsseldorf, Bangkok, and Seoul.
+The company operates offices in Auckland, Bangkok, Belfast, Chicago, Düsseldorf, Kuala Lumpur, London, Mumbai, São Paulo, Seoul, Shanghai, Singapore, Sydney, and Tokyo.

 History

-Mintel was founded in 1972 in London.
+Mintel was founded in 1972 in London, and the first market intelligence report was published.
 The first edition of Mintel’s flagship consumer market report, British Lifestyles, was launched in 1984.

-In 1997, Mintel became the first market research supplier to provide access to its research online.
-The company launched the Global New Products Database (GNPD) in the United States in 1998, which monitors new product activity globally in the consumer packaged goods markets.
+In 1997, Mintel became the first market research supplier to provide access to its market research online.
+The company launched the Global New Products Database (GNPD) in the United States in 1998, tracking product launches in the consumer-packaged goods sector.

-Mintel’s launched the first European and U.S. market research reports in 2001.
+Mintel expanded its international market research coverage in 2001 with the launch of European and U.S. market research reports.

-Mintel partnered with Information Resources, Inc. in 2007 to create the Mintel GNPD IRIS, monitoring successes and failures in sales of new products.
+In 2007, Mintel partnered with Information Resources, Inc. to launch Mintel GNPD IRIS, a product tracking and sales analysis platform.

-Products
+Products and services

+In 1996, Mintel Global New Products Database (GNPD) launched.

-Mintel Comperemedia, acquired by Mintel as American Mailbox Monitor, was rebranded and launched in 1999.
-In 2003, it started tracking direct mail and print advertising sent to United States and Canada.
+In 2003, Comperemedia started tracking direct mail and print advertising sent to United States and Canada.

+Menu Insights was launched in 2004.

 In 2006, Mintel Comperemedia launched an email panel and began tracking the trends and straggles in email marketing.

-Menu Insights was launched in 2004.
+Launch of Mintel GNPD IRIS in 2006.

+Mintel Trends was launched in 2007, pairing market research with editorial on major market trends and future developments.

 Mintel Inspire was launched in 2007, pairing market research with editorial on major market trends and future developments.

-In 2008, Mintel Oxygen and Mintel Beauty Innovation were launched, Mintel Global Market Navigator in 2009, Mintel Food and Drink in 2010, and Mintel Beauty and Personal Care in 2011.
+In 2008, Mintel Oxygen and Mintel Beauty Innovation were launched.

+Mintel Global Market Navigator launched in 2009.

+Mintel Food and Drink launched in 2010.

+Mintel Beauty and Personal Care launched in 2011.